yuleeque/MSP432/README.md

 ### !!!
 WARNING: Disconnect the Launchpad from PC first !!!

-- In case there're slightly different pin names, see "INFO/HELP" section in the end.
+- In case there're slightly different pin names on LCD module, see "INFO/HELP" section in the end.

 ![Wiring scheme](/images/WIRING.BMP)